An overview and introduction to the EPSRC CDT in Data Science.

 What is Data Science?

 First year students follow the MSc by Research in Data Science.
-Specific course and programme information is available at:
+Specific course and programme information is available on the link below.

 PhD in Data Science